lukegjpotter/cycling-ireland-events-html-parser/README.md

    Use `\dt` to view the Database Tables (after the intial run).
    Use `select * from road_race_event_database_record;` to see the data.

+## PhantomJsDriver Setup

+This app uses PhantonJS Driver as part of the screenscraping.
+The pages are loaded, they contain JavaScrip which loads the HTML.
+PhantomJS will render the pages in HTML.

+To install it locally, use the following:
+I'm on a Mac, and it won't let me install `phantomjs` to `/usr/bin`, so I have a Tools folder that I use for these development tools.
+I used the `~/.bash_profile` to add it to the `$PATH`.

+1. Download [PhantomJS](http://phantomjs.org/download.html) and unzip it into a directory.
+1. Add the location of `phantomjs` to the `$PATH` via the `~/.bash_profile`.
+   `vim ~/.bash_profile` and add `export PATH=$PATH:~/Tools/phantomjs-2.1.1-macosx/bin`.
+   `source ~/.bash_profile` to add it to the path.
+1. Test if it is added to your CLI by executing `phantomjs`, to exit `Ctrl+C`.

+For remote running on Heroku, use the following:
+TODO: Add Heroku Build Path Instructions

 ## Build, Run and Test

 1. To Build and Run the Application, open a Terminal and use: